realjck/story-engine/README.md

 (In this case, the corresponding Excel files will be `story-fr.xls` and `story-en.xls`)

-### MODIFY THE CONFIGURATION FILE `assets/app/CONFIG.js` FOR SCORM PACKAGING (if required)
+### Modify the configuration file `assets/app/CONFIG.js` for SCORM packaging (if required)

 **Enables customization of the following options:**

-- `__lang: string ('fr', 'en', ...)` - The initial language setting upon launch pertains to the messages preceding the module's initiation.
-After launch, the language isdynamically detected based on the specification in the Excel CONFIG sheet.
+- `__lang: string` - The initial language setting upon launch pertains to the messages preceding the module's initiation.
+After launch, the language is dynamically detected based on the specification in the Excel CONFIG sheet.

 - `__nofs: bool` - The option to enable or disable full-screen mode is provided.
 In certain deployment environments, full-screen functionality may encounter limitations.
 To address this scenario, this option can be configured to `true` to conceal the full-screen button within the interface.

 - `__disableAjax: bool` - During startup, the module conducts AJAX requests to determine the existence of SCORM 1.2 / 2004 files.
 If there is a need to disable these requests, this option can be set to `true`.
 In such instances, it is necessary to manually declare the SCORM version in `app/launcher.js` at line 54: `__scorm = "1.2"` (or "2004").
 Additionally, the SCORM detection can be turned off by modifying line 55 to change `__gm = "lms"` to `"web"`.

-### MAKE SURE THAT INDEX.HTML IS IN PRODUCTION MODE
+### Make sure that `index.html` is in production mode

 ~~~~
 !-- to modify for prod -->
 <!-- <script src="assets/app_src/config/dojoConfig.js"></script> -->